seanpm2001/SeansLifeArchive_Images_TinyTower_Y2025/2025/06_June/16/README.md

 - I enjoyed the game this week, although I can't compare it to a previous session, as it has been too long. - 2025, Monday, May 19th
 - I enjoyed my session slightly less than last week this week.
 Gameplay was fun. - 2025, Monday, May 26th
 - I enjoyed my session significantly more than last week this week.
 Gameplay was fun, and I had a desire to keep going. - 2025, Monday, June 2nd

-</details>

 - My session was skipped today.
 I wanted to play, but I am currently not allowed to use my PDA after 11:00 pm, and I didn't have time in other parts of the day. - 2025, Monday, June 9th

+</details>

+- I enjoyed my session less than last week this week.
+Gameplay was still enjoyable. - 2025, Monday, June 16th/2025, Tuesday, June 17th

 ---

 ## Monuments